 Each band must begin the competition “at the line”.
 There are no points for drill, dress and deportment.
 In medley contests, the band may, as pre-approved by the PPBSO, take their place in the circle before starting to play.
-There are two circles denoted by chalk lines or 6" yellow discs on the ground.
+There are two circles denoted by chalk lines.
 Bands must position themselves within the inner circle and the judges or adjudicators must remain outside of the outer circle.

 All competitors must wear proper highland dress, including appropriate head dress.